liliw-w/rstudio-server-conda_share/README.md

 #### 4. Run

-There are two places to run rstudio server.
+There are two ways to run rstudio server.
 One is on login node, the other is on on computation node by submitting a SLURM job.
 I give below how to run in two ways.
 I would recommend running jobs on computation node as in way 1.

 1. Run studio on computation node.